Bake Your Own Bread!

 I covered the bread with an old clean (slightly dampened) dish towel draped on top of the bread tins.
 I realized that at 85°F, the towel would not set on fire so I felt safe using the oven!

-I was able to close the oven door for both proofings so there were no drafts, and the temperature stayed at 85°F—just right!
+I was able to close the oven door for both bread proofings so there were no drafts, and the temperature stayed at 85°F—just right!

 UPDATE: I have baked this bread several times since, and each time yields impressive bread!
 BUT—and there's always a BUT!—it never hangs around the house long enough to savor for more than a day or two! :-) ... but what a fantastic way to save money!

-Can I freeze the bread after baking?
+Can I freeze homemade bread after baking?

-What flour is best for this recipe?
+What flour works best for this recipe?

 How long does homemade bread stay fresh?